sorcely/api/README.md

   ❌Train a bias detection model
   ❌Create bias pipeline

-### Todo list of what to do
-* Make sure you've met the requirements from the code style
-* Write tests inside the tests folder
-* Add dependcies to the requirements.txt
-* Add the function into code if not done prior
-* Lastly run the tests you created

-We're then checking if the output format and dtypes is correct.
-And also just checks if it compiles.
-Maybe add more specialized assertions.
-But we don't believe it's needed yet.

 # Contact
 If you need help, please open an issue or send an email.